SwatiGiri/Gender-Determination/README.md

 # Gender-Determination
-Gender determination of sample from sequenced vcf files
+Gender determination of sample from sequenced vcf files and compare it to sample submission sheet to  qc mixup of samples during sample preparation.